iguananaut/iguananaut.net/content/media/the-end-of-all-youll-know.rst

 to the novel of the same title).
 It's a sort of anthology of three shorts about different "Doomsday" scenarios.

-The first and the third stories I would classify as "cute" and "funny"-- definitely worth watching though.
+The first and the third stories I would classify as "cute" and "funny"— definitely worth watching though.
 First is a uniquely Korean zombie apocalypse story called "A Brave New World", full of over the top gross-out humor.
 The third is a truly bizarre alien apocalypse story called "Happy